Web Analytics Made Easy - StatCounter

 Can a thermostat make the AC not turn on?

 Yes.
-A setting, wiring, battery, internal relay, or interrupted control signal can keep the system from starting.
+A thermostat setting, dead battery, wiring problem, internal relay, missing power, programming issue, or interrupted control signal can keep the AC from starting.

 Why does the thermostat say cooling but the AC is not cooling?

-The thermostat may be calling, but the blower, outdoor unit, safeties, board, wiring, or refrigerant side may still have a problem.
+The thermostat may be calling, but the blower, outdoor unit, safeties, board, contactor, capacitor, compressor, fan motor, refrigerant side, filter, coil, or ductwork may still have a problem.

 Does thermostat location matter?

 Yes.
-Sun, supply air, hot walls, appliances, or poor placement can make the thermostat misread the home.
+Sun, supply air, hot walls, appliances, poor hallway location, or nearby heat sources can make the thermostat misread your home and cause short cycling, long run times, or uneven comfort.

 Should I replace the thermostat first?

 Only if testing points there.
-Many no-cooling problems are equipment or airflow problems, not thermostat failures.
+Many no-cooling and no-start problems are equipment, wiring, safety, airflow, or outdoor-unit problems instead of thermostat failures.

 Licensed Local HVAC Service